 A skill-based resume highlights the person’s skills and accomplishments and then switches to the employment background.
-If you want to know how to write skill-based resume, here is a rough order of things that must be included in it:
+If you want to know how to write skill-based resume, follow these simple writing tips for skill-based resume.

 - Full contact information;

 - Brief summary, or in other words, professional summary, career highlights or personal profile.
 This paragraph should catch the recruiter’s attention from the first seconds.
 Here you have a whole freedom of what you want to tell about yourself.
 The best way is telling why you are a good employee.
 Sometimes, though, thousands of job applicants write the same point all over again and no longer impress HR managers with their claims.;

 - Skills.
 Write down all of your present-day job-related, transferable and other personal skills that you can boast of.
 Use bullet words from job posting or just the ones related to your job position;

 - Accomplishments.
 The only precondition for this paragraph is relevance to the applying position.
 Quantify your achievements including percentages, amounts of saved time or money etc. Stick to the formula: “Situation + Your Contribution/Action + Result”.
 You might want to include some bullet phrases there as well;

 - Working background.
 Not always should it be an actual work experience but also internships, volunteering, and projects you have participated in.
 So don’t hesitate to mention freelance work on resume